Covaxin, Zydus Cadila: What Vaccines are in the Pipeline for Children in India

 The company has said it hopes to start trials in younger children aged two and over, soon, according to BBC.

-The data from Phase 2-3 clinical trials of the vaccine being developed by Indigenous vaccine maker Bharat Biotech for the age group of two to 18 years is still awaited.
+The data from Phase 2-3 clinical trials of the vaccine being developed by Indigenous vaccine maker Bharat Biotech was submitted to the DCGI in August.
+This data is not publicly available yet.

 The DCGI had given a nod to the company to conduct Phase 2 and 3 clinical trials in May this year.
 The trial was conducted in June on 528 children with 28 days apart.